 Winter does what it can to get us through itself.
 Every year it pounds signposts into the frozen tundra so we understand what feels like it will last forever doesn’t.
-We don’t anticipate the baseball rituals that get us through because we’re too busy anticipating the baseball spring that lies beyond them — and resenting that we have to wait at all.
+We don’t anticipate the baseball rituals that get us through winter because we’re too busy anticipating the baseball spring that lies beyond them — and resenting that we have to wait at all.

 The signposts of baseball winter are best observed in the rearview.
 But they were there all along.

 There were the Winter Meetings.

 There was SABR Day if you were so inclined.

 There were fanfests put on by teams who believe reaching out to their fans and giving them a fun day is all to the good — and there was good ol’ QBC, put on by Mets fans for Mets fans because the Mets aren’t one of those teams.

 There were all those awards the BBWAA announces and that banquet the BBWAA holds to hand out those awards and other accolades besides.
 They gave a prize to the 1969 Mets, several of whom showed up to remind us that fifty years on, the 1969 Mets are all-time winners.